The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 We got to taste the bread for supper after the floating experience.

-Now it was time to enter the 38-40 degrees hot lagoon!
-We got the floating kit; a floating cap and floating straps for our legs, so we could be totally relaxed in the lagoon and experience the heavenly feeling of floating.
+Now it was time to enter the 38-40 degrees Celsius hot lagoon!
+We got the floating kit, a floating cap, and leg straps, so we could be totally relaxed in the lagoon and experience the heavenly feeling of floating.

 Regína in the Secret Lagoon